 Open your terminal program and navigate to your repo folder.
-You'll want to make sure you're on the master branch, so first run the following
+You'll want to make sure you're on the main branch, so first run the following

 If you'd like to see a list of your current local branches, you can run

 Next, you'll want to delete your branch.
 You can use tab-completion to complete your branch name.
 To do this, start typing the beginning of the name at the end of the command, and then hit tab.

 To delete your branch, run the

 your-branch-name with the name of the branch you're deleting:

 Note that in some circumstances, this command will not delete your branch.
 One situation where it will fail is if you have changes that haven't been merged.
 Consider the command provided as a way to be sure you don't delete any unmerged changes.

 If you are CERTAIN that you do not want to keep the changes in a given branch, you can run the same command with